Gregarrific/phase2-react-project/README.md

 the user save recipes, review recipe details, add ingredients from recipes to a grocery list, add other items to the grocery list, and update and delete items from the grocery list.
-The application uses 'json-server' for the API and has a database of seeded recipes from [<u>https://frosch.cosy.sbg.ac.at/datasets/json/recipes</u>](https://frosch.cosy.sbg.ac.at/datasets/json/recipes).
+The application uses `json-server` for the API and has a database of seeded recipes from [<u>https://frosch.cosy.sbg.ac.at/datasets/json/recipes</u>](https://frosch.cosy.sbg.ac.at/datasets/json/recipes).

 There are three primary components of the application.
 The first is the